WCSCourses/NGS_Bio_Africa/Modules/Module_7_RNA_Seq_Human/practical/README.md

 ### 6.1.2. `sleuth`
 `sleuth` is a companion tool for `Kallisto`.
 Unlike most other tools, `sleuth` can utilize the technical variation information generated by `Kallisto` so that you can look at both the technical and biological variation in your dataset.
 For DEA, sleuth essentially tests two models, one which assumes that the abundances are equal between the two conditions (reduced) and one that does not (full).
-To identify DE transcripts it identifies those with a significantly better fit to the “full” model.
+To identify DE transcripts it identifies those with a significantly better fit to the "full" model.
 For more information on sleuth and how it works, see Lior Pachter’s blog post: <a href="https://liorpachter.wordpress.com/2015/08/17/a-sleuth-for-rna-seq/">A sleuth for RNA-Seq</a>.

 `sleuth` is written in the `R` statistical programming language, as is almost all RNA-Seq analysis software.
 Helpfully, it produces a web page (Shiny Application) that allows interactive graphical analysis of the data.
 However, we strongly recommend learning `R` for anyone doing a significant amount of RNA-seq analysis.
 It is nowhere near as hard to get started with as full-blown programming languages such as `Perl` or `Python`!